Jolene115/studyspark/README.md

 - Explanations and quiz content rely fully on Google Gemini AI; quality depends on model performance
 - Only supports English input
-- Stateless: does not store user history, preferences, or quiz results
+- **Search history is stored temporarily for session-based review**, but there is no persistent database or user login
 - Assumes access to a valid Gemini API key and internet connection
-- No frontend UI included in this submission; designed for API consumption or integration
+- Frontend UI is implemented but lightweight; additional accessibility features are planned for future iterations

 ---